richardsuatan/A36/README.md

-# tugaskelompokA36
+# Production Services
-tugas kelompok A36 tool and travel responsive
+A work of website by Group A36
+For Group Assesment Digitalent Scholarship